Skip to main content

 There are many commonly used medications which can affect the efficacy of the pill:

 • Anticonvulsants - carbamazepine, oxcarbazepine, eslicarbazepine, phenobarbital, phenytoin, primidone and topiramate, due to their enzyme-inducing activity.
-Also lamotrigine which has a specific safety warning - there is an increased risk of seizure whilst taking the COC pill with lamotrigine, and a risk of toxicity during the pill-free week, when levels rise.
+Also lamotrigine which has a specific safety warning - there is an increased risk of seizure whilst taking COC with lamotrigine, and a risk of toxicity during the pill-free week, when levels rise.
 Therefore, risk may outweigh benefit (UKMEC category 3).

 • Antiretrovirals - in particular, ritonavir-boosted protease inhibitors.